cisco-outshift-ai-agents/tf-code-analyzer-agntcy-agent/README.md

 This agent was built with **FastAPI**, that can operate in two modes:

-- As a **standard API** compatible with [LangChain’s Agent Protocol](https://github.com/langchain-ai/agent-protocol) — an open-source framework for interfacing with AI agents.
+- As a **standard API** compatible with [LangChain's Agent Protocol](https://github.com/langchain-ai/agent-protocol) — an open-source framework for interfacing with AI agents.
 - As a **client of the Agent Gateway Protocol (AGP)** — a gRPC-based protocol enabling secure and scalable communication between AI agents.

 ## Key Features